Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 This is a localized adventure, meant for one Player and a DM (Dungeon Master).
 This style of play is called a Duet.
 The goal of this adventure is twofold.
 First, it’s meant to introduce D&D to a person who has no experience with it whatsoever, while still being fun and engaging for experienced players.
 Secondly, it aims to build a hub where the PC (Player Character) will return to after various adventures, accumulating NPCs along the way, and it can be anywhere in Durn, a high magic realm.
 For the purpose of simplicity, this module will assume that it takes place in Gullenshire, one of the port cities of Hoverncast.
 This module is designed to be used by the DM.

 ## Background
-The PC should start at 1st level, and in their background there should contain a reason for them to have inherited a manor that has been neglected and abandoned over the years.
+The PC should start at 1st level, and their background should contain a reason for them to have inherited a manor that has been neglected and abandoned over the years.
 It was once a beautiful place, but is now a sad reminder of what was.
 Whatever the background of the PC is, it should include the following part.

 > Your great-aunt, Helena Silentspire, was the last of the Silentspire line.
 You barely knew her, but you were the only family she had left.

 ## A New Home
 The PC in this adventure has just inherited Silentspire Manor.
 It is up to them to bring it back to its former glory, as right now it's in a horribly neglected state.
 You can read out loud the following description for the Player.

 > You approach the gate, which is rusty and overtaken with vines.
-There is a sigil depicting a peacock in the middle of it, the sigil of the Silentspire family.
+There is a sigil depicting a peacock in the middle of it, the symbol of the Silentspire family.
 You unlock the gate with the key you were given, and the mechanism clicks loudly.
 The corroded gate gives out a creak as you push it open with effort.

 As the PC attempts to open the gate, you can ask for a DC 5 Strength check.
 If they fail, consult the following table.